The Physical Principles of Sound

 where Intensity reference = 10 -12 W/m 2

-It is common in the majority of audio systems that the maximum volume level is 0db, and it is possible to cut and boost the volume by decibel values.
+In digital audio systems the maximum available volume level is respresented as 0db, and it is possible to cut and boost the volume by decibel values.

 An important point to note when working with decibel measurements is that due to its logarithmical form, doubling the sound intensity at source accounts for a 3.01db increase.
 Similarly, halving the level of intensity reduces the decibel amount by 3.01db.